 As a restaurant owner, you are pulled in many directions on a daily basis.
 You are responsible for staffing, training, inventories, menu creation, and a multitude of other duties that are vital to your restaurant running smoothly and being profitable.
 Comparing and negotiating product costs can also take up a significant amount of your time, but it doesn’t have to.

 Becoming part of a group that ensures you get the best pricing on products for your restaurant can increase profitability and create a streamlined process for your purchasing.
 Knowing you are getting competitive prices with little time and effort on your part will allow you to invest your energy into other aspects of running your restaurant.

 Group Purchasing Organizations (GPOs) have been around for quite some time.
 The healthcare industry was the first to take advantage of the power of the many over the inefficiencies of the few.
 Hospitals in New York formed the first GPO in 1910 and construction companies soon followed.
-Today, independent restaurant owners are coming to understand the many benefits of a food purchasing group.
+Today, independent restaurant owners are coming to understand the many benefits of a foodservice GPO.

-The main goal of a restaurant GPO is to help independent restauranteurs gain leverage through the combined purchasing power of all the members in the food purchasing group.
+The main goal of a restaurant buying group is to help independent restauranteurs gain leverage through the combined purchasing power of all the members in a food GPO.
 This collective buying power results in tremendous discounts that would otherwise be unavailable.

 A GPO enables you, the independent restauranteur, to be as powerful as the big chains in relation to prices and contract terms.